lleevveell66/DDoP/README.md

 To Do:
 ------
 - Add ddop_fwscript script for firewalld
+- Add ddop_fwscript script for ufw
+- Implement comments in rules with datestamps (not easy to delete... maybe explore using a separate chain)
 - Daemonize ddopd and built init scripts for sysv
 - Implement SSL for MQTT